hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 Note that there are additional traffic flows necessary for StoreServ operation in addition to the interaction with the Helion nodes described in this section.
 This includes SSMC console access and Service Processor communication.

-StoreServ port usage is described on page 65 of the [HP 3PAR StoreServ 10000 Storage Physical Planning Manual](http://h20628.www2.hp.com/km-ext/kmcsdirect/emr_na-c03101890-9.pdf).
+StoreServ port usage is described on page 65 of the [HP 3PAR StoreServ 10000 Storage Physical Planning Manual](http://h20628.www2.hp.com/km-ext/kmcsdirect/emr_na-c03101890-9.pdf) in PDF.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>